linhleba/linhleba/README.md

 I graduated at the University of Information Technology.
 I spend most of my time coding and discovering some great stuff.

-- 🎓 I’m currently studying at **UIT**.
 - 😍 I’m really into discovering new things.
 - ✉️ How to reach me: linhleba.it@gmail.com.
-- ⚡ Fun fact: I like playing badminton and games.
+- ⚡ Fun fact: I like playing badminton.

 #### Top Technologies